zvigrinberg/ansible-examples/print-async-shell-task-live/README.md

-# Print live output of shell script task that invoked asynchronously
+# Print live output of shell script task that was invoked asynchronously

 ## Prerequisites